Who needs a recreational hunting or fishing license or permit?

 The exemptions listed below may also apply to hunting, saltwater fishing, or freshwater fishing, or all three.

-These exemptions DO NOT apply to: alligator licenses or tags, many limited entry and quota hunt permits, tarpon tags or boating safety requirements.
+These exemptions DO NOT apply to: alligator licenses or tags, many limited entry and quota hunt permits, persons with disabilities crossbow permits, tarpon tags or boating safety requirements.

 Limited entry/quota hunts